Articles & Publications

 We begin this article by considering the following critical conceptual issues in research on resilience: (1) distinctions between protective, promotive, and vulnerability factors; (2) the need to unpack underlying processes; (3) the benefits of within-group experimental designs; and (4) the advantages and potential pitfalls of an overwhelming scientific focus on biological and genetic factors (to the relative exclusion of familial and contextual ones).
 Read More

-Although mindfulness originated in Eastern meditation traditions, notably Buddhism, researchers, clinicians, and, more recently, educators suggest that the cultivation of mindfulness may be beneficial to Westerners uninterested in adopting Buddhist or other Eastern spiritual traditions.
-Mindfulness is understood as sets of skills that can be developed with practice and taught independently of spiritual origins as a way of being or relating to present-moment experience.
+Although mindfulness originated in Eastern meditation traditions, notably Buddhism, researchers, clinicians, and more recently educators suggest that the cultivation of mindfulness may be beneficial to Westerners uninterested in adopting Buddhist or other Eastern spiritual traditions.
+Mindfulness is understood as sets of skills that can be developed with practice and taught independently of spiritual origins as a way of being or relating to present moment experience.
 Read More

-Mindful Parenting, Affective Attunement, and Maternal Depression:
+Mindful Parenting, Affective Attunement, and Maternal Depression: A Call for Research

 Spiritual Beliefs of Mothers With Potentially Distressing Pregnancies